ChengHsiangLu/pm566-fall2022-labs_Sam/Assignment/assignment02/README.md

     ## [1] 1200   49

+After merging the data, there are still 1200 rows.
+Therefore, there is no duplicates.

-### ?In the case of missing values, impute data using the average within the variables “male” and “hispanic.”
+### In the case of missing values, impute data using the average within the variables “male” and “hispanic.”

 ``` r
 summary(merged$bmi)